3.9.1Upgrading an Existing Installation

 You can compare these files using the following command:

-diff bin/setenv bin/setenv-2024.05.PRE.backup
+diff bin/setenv bin/setenv-2025.02.PRE-04 (build e75afbc13c).backup

 1. Check the cdr-config-Master.properties File For New Configuration Settings

-Occasionally, we introduce a new configuration setting and it will be added to the default classes/cdr-config-Master.properties file in the new release.
+Occasionally, we introduce a new configuration setting or module and it will be added to the default classes/cdr-config-Master.properties file in the new release.
 Users may choose to manage this file themselves, changing some of the default values to suit their needs, and sometimes using it in Properties Mode to force Smile CDR to use the configured values exclusively from the properties file.
 If this file is missing some new configuration value, it may not perform properly or it may cause problems during startup.

 1. Upgrading the Database